onelivesleft/jai-misc/Metaprogram/README.md

 # Metaprogram

 An upgraded version of Default_Metaprogram.
-To use it install this module as you normally do, and then either use the `-meta` compiler argument, or replace the `modules/Default_Metaprogram.jai` in the compiler.
+To use it install this module as you normally do, and then either use the `-meta` compiler argument, or replace the `modules/Default_Metaprogram.jai` file in the compiler.
 Do so by replacing the `do_error_checking` line in it with:

 ```jai
             do_error_checking(message, check_bindings = check_bindings);